• Skip to main content

 Taxpayers who forget to report 1099 income are often ill-prepared for an adjusted tax balance.
 If you cannot afford to pay taxes on unreported 1099 income, you can consider one of the available tax debt resolution options.

-Get Professional Help When Dealing With Unreported 1099 Income
+Need Help Dealing With Unreported 1099 Income

 To get help, contact us to schedule an initial consultation and tell us about your tax situation.
 Then, we will formulate a strategy to get you in good standing with the IRS and resolve your unpaid tax balance.